lustraka/data-analyst-portfolio-project-2022/cs03_VaVaI_AI/02_Protocol/Protocol.md

   - BolandA-2017 - to complete from another point of view
     - [ ] First, add a record to papers.csv (fill chapters instead of an abstract or to the note)
   - CADIMA - just check the table comparing the stages
+  - [ ] Add other sources until the set of requirements is saturated.

  ```
  "S-|","WHILE the SL-Reviewer shall ","Oosterwyk, Grant et al (2019)","note"
  ```